Note: normalization features are new in v1.3 (Crunchy Frog). Please make sure you're running v1.3 or newer before attempting to set up normalization.

 When creating any annotation marking a text span such as an entity annotation, the "Edit annotation" dialog should now include an additional section for normalization:

-To create a normalization annotation, it's often necessary to search for the unique identifier (ID) of the intended entry, as IDs are typically just meaningless sequences of numbers.
-The brat UI provides access to two alternative searches:
+To create a normalization annotation, it's often necessary to search for the unique identifier (ID) of the intended entry, as IDs are typically just meaningless sequences of characters.
+The normalization search dialog provides access to two alternative searches, after selecting the desired normalization database:

 the resource URL (as configured